 In the Component section, set the Typography to subhead.

-In the Label tab, unselect Visible.
+In the Label tab, deselect Visible.

 Save your work.